 Interested in traveling but not sure how to do it alone?
 Trying to work within a college student budget?
 Trying to get as much out of your travel experience as possible?
 You’re not alone.
 I’ve been there, I’ve done that, I’m still doing that, and I have some tips to help you, yes, you, travel in a way like never before!

-I’m Chelsea, a 22-years-young college student who has feet that never want to stop.
+I’m Chelsea, a 24-years-young grad student who has feet that never want to stop.
 At 13 years old all I wanted to do was go.
 I didn’t matter where, why, for how long, or what reason, I just had an insatiable desire to go places.
 I joined a Venturing Crew, basically a co-ed version of Boy Scouts, which focused on outdoor high adventures all over the country.
 It gave me the opportunity to travel to California, Nevada, New Hampshire, Maine, and various other locations nationwide.

 That still wasn’t enough.
 I spent a summer working a Camp Powhatan in Hiwassee, Virginia for a program called New River Adventure as a whitewater canoeing guide.
 On any given day, I was responsible for the lives of up to 100 Boy Scouts and their leaders as we navigated the whitewater rapids of the New River.